 Where to Stay

 The rich resorts of Nassau are enough to make your head spin and all the major players in the luxury world have carved their name upon the sands here.
-For unbridled romance you cannot beat the One & Only Ocean Club.
+For unbridled romance you cannot beat the Ocean Club Bahamas.
 Bond lovers will be wooed by the fact that this lavish resort featured in Casino Royale, but celeb sighting aside – it’s a dreamy place to hide away in your own plantation style villa, play world class golf on the Tom Weiskopf green, and wander lush landscaped gardens.

 Sip bejeweled colored cocktails next to celebrities in your own cabana at The Cove Atlantis.
 Butlers swish through the scene, a DJ can always be found spinning tracks at the adults only pool, and take your pick from the three dozen restaurants scattered around the mega resort.
 While the inhouse waterparks, mythical inspired design, and indoor aquarium of Atlantis may send your head into a spin, The Cove is another world – the Penthouse Suite is a vision of vaulted ceilings, full featured media rooms, contemporary parlors and floor to ceiling windows on all sides for that endless blue view.